GodloveD/TAMUQ-workshop/ngc-examples/README.md

 To download container from NGC, users should have NGC account.
 You can register for one here; https://ngc.nvidia.com
 ### Get your API key from NGC
 Open this link: https://ngc.nvidia.com/setup and click "Get API Key"
+### Setup authentication from raad2 to NGC
-### Add this information to your raad2 account to allow Singularity to authenticate to your NGC account
-echo "export SINGULARITY_DOCKER_USERNAME='\$oauthtoken'" >> ~/.bashrc
-echo "export SINGULARITY_DOCKER_PASSWORD=<api_key>" >> ~/.bashrc
+Add this information to your raad2 account to allow Singularity to authenticate to your NGC account echo "export SINGULARITY_DOCKER_USERNAME='\$oauthtoken'" >> ~/.bashrc echo "export SINGULARITY_DOCKER_PASSWORD=<api_key>" >> ~/.bashrc source ~/.bashrc
-source ~/.bashrc